 The limit on catch-up contributions, allowed for those with HSAs who are age 55 and older, remains at an additional $1,000 per year.

-For plan years beginning on or after January 1, 2014 (or upon loss of grandfathered status, if later), the healthcare reform law applies an overall cost-sharing limit to all non-grandfathered group health plans, regardless of the plan’s size or funding (fully-insured or selfinsured) arrangement.
+For plan years beginning on or after January 1, 2014 (or upon loss of grandfathered status, if later), the healthcare reform law applies an overall cost-sharing limit to all non-grandfathered group health plans, regardless of the plan’s size or funding (fully-insured or self-insured) arrangement.
+These OOP limits are different than those for HSA-qualified HDHPs.
 This overall OOP maximum cost-sharing limit on coinsurance, deductibles, copayments, and similar charges applies to all types of plans (including plans that are not HSA-qualified HDHPs).
-In 2014, the OOP limit was the same as the HDHP OOP limit ($6,350 and $12,700).
-In regulations published in March, HHS proposed 2015 OOP limits of $6,600 for self-only coverage and $13,200 for other than self-only.
-(Note that after 2014, these OOP limits are different than those for HSA-qualified HDHPs.)
+In rules published in February, HHS announced 2016 OOP limits of $6,850 for self-only coverage and $13,700 for other than self-only coverage.

-If you have any questions related to HSAs or HDHPs, please contact your Conner Strong & Buckelew account representative.
+If you have any questions related to HSAs or HDHPs, please contact your Conner Strong & Buckelew account representative toll free at 1-877-861-3220.
+For a complete list of Legislative Updates issued by Conner Strong & Buckelew, visit our online Resource Center.